-Additionally, the occupational therapists work to provide strategies regarding behavior management of each student through working to increase desirable behaviors through implementation of positive behavioral support.
+The occupational therapists work to provide strategies regarding behavior management of each student by working to increase desirable behaviors through implementation of positive behavioral supports.

 They work to develop developmentally appropriate executive functioning and cognitive skills.
-This includes increasing the students sustained attention, self-regulation, working memory, initiation of tasks, and planning.
-For younger students, this incorporates implementing play into sessions as play is the basis for young children to develop cognitive skills.
-They provide strategies to other departments regarding how to improve students ability to carry over these skills into their academics.
+This includes increasing students' sustained attention, self-regulation, working memory, initiation of tasks, and planning.
+For younger students, this includes implementing play into sessions as play is the basis for young children to develop cognitive skills.
+They provide strategies to other departments regarding how to improve students' ability to carry over these skills into their academics.

-The occupational therapists additional work on the student ability to access both their speech generating devices as well as develop alternative access methods for them to access their curriculum independently.
+The occupational therapists work on students' ability to access speech generating devices as well as develop alternative access methods for them to access their curriculum independently.
 Their goal is to ensure that each student is able to participate in their learning environment.